Cheatography

 Brief overview of some, common and not so common behavioural design patterns.

-OBSERVERone-to-many dependency between subject and observers, so that when subject changes, the observers are notified and updated. |
+one-to-many dependency between subject and observers, so that when subject changes, the observers are notified and updated. |

 a way of notifying change to a number of classes

-QuestionsWhat is it? many objects need to be notified of changes in the state of one object | Where have I seen it before?
-RSS feeds or any pub/sub system you might have used/coded |
+Where have I seen it before?
+RSS feeds or any pub/sub system you might have used/coded

 Ok, this is cool.
-What do I need to implement it?1.
-A Subject Abstract Class and an Observer Abstract Class
+What do I need to implement it?

 2. Concrete subject and observer class that implement above pattern.